See index to all the chapters for Putting Out the Planetary Fire

 Election districts in many states and communities are heavily gerrymandered, drawn so that in most cases you know which of the major parties will win.
 One exception is for races that cover the entire jurisdiction, such as statewide races for the U.S. Senate.
 Thus, for climate activists, running climate activists in Democratic primaries can be an effective way to prod the Democratic Party leadership to be stronger on climate action.
 Many climate activists also focus on the limited number of seats nationwide that will determine which party controls the Senate and House.

-The problem is even worse at the federal level, as the wealthy male landowners who devised the constitution sought to ‘balance’ the interests of small vs large states, which included protecting the powers of the slave states.
-This led to the Electoral College, which has resulted in recent decades that Republicans who won the White House got a minority of the votes nationwide.
-The founding fathers – who excluded women, slaves, nonlandowners and Indians – were also worried about the power of the “common man” to rapidly change political leaders, so they created the U.S. Senate, which not only is inherently undemocratic (two members per state regardless of the number of residents) but has six-year terms to guard against the more “mercurial” House of Representatives elected every two years.
+The problem is even worse at the federal level, as the wealthy male landowners who devised the constitution sought to balance the interests of small states and large states, which included protecting the powers of the slave states.
+This led to the Electoral College, which in recent decades has resulted in Republicans who won the White House with a minority of votes nationwide.
+The founding fathers – who excluded women, slaves, nonlandowners and Indigenous people – were also worried about the power of the “common man” to rapidly change political leaders, so they created the U.S. Senate, which is not only inherently undemocratic (two members per state regardless of the number of residents) but has six-year terms to guard against the more mercurial House of Representatives, which is elected every two years.

-In recent decades Congress has been so dominated by partisan gridlock that it seems unable to function, particularly when the Democrats are in charge, since they are both more politically diverse than the GOP and more restrained in exercising power when they have slim majorities.
+In recent decades Congress has been so dominated by partisan gridlock that it seems unable to function, particularly when the Democrats are in charge, since they are both more politically diverse than Republicans and more restrained in exercising power when they have slim majorities.

 What is Going on with the Republicans?